wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 	- ### Lesson 2: Testing Principles: When (V Model)
 		- While the *V-Model* obviously has many drawbacks, we could pick up from it the idea of **test** at every stage of the **development lifecycle** (even though it's not a testing framework)
 		- **Validation & Verification**
-			- A product could meet the validation but also be
+			- A product could meet the validation but also be very bad.
+			-
 -
 -
 -